ZakEspley/dnd-maps/README.md

 ## Installing

-Just clone the repo then run the DaDMapHelper.exe.
+Just clone the repo then run the DaDMapHelper.exe in the site folder.
 It should open a window in your default browser, hopefully Chrome as you will want to cast one tab.

 ## Usage